 The 👏🏻only👏🏻way.
 This is how it starts, you need to know something in order to love it.
 I mean, really know it.
 Not just on the surface, not just the pretty stuff…the real stuff.

-Before going deeper than the surface, we give up on loving our bodies and ourselves.
-Don’t feel bad if it’s been hard to love your body – you don’t know your body.
+We give up on loving our bodies without taking the time to follow this logical progression of relationships.
+Don’t feel bad if it’s been hard to love your body – you actually don’t know your body.

 If you’re afraid to go deeper, trust me.
 Your body is waiting for you to know it more than the superficial imperfections and disappointments.
 It’s safe for you to do this.

 There was a time in my life I wouldn’t look at my body.
-It wasn’t intentional, I just chose to disconnect from myself because I wasn’t comfortable in my skin.
-I didn’t want to be reminded of the parts I didn’t like, so I spent very little “quality time” with my body.
+It wasn’t intentional, I was so disconnect from myself, I didn’t realize I avoided looking at my body.
+Subconsciously, I didn’t want to be reminded of the parts I didn’t like, so I spent very little “quality time” with my body.

 We do this to protect ourselves from pain.
 We run – we hide – we avoid.
 Because avoiding feels safer than facing what scares us.
 But truly confident women know it’s better to temporarily face a fear than consistently allow dull pain.
-Slowly I grew more familiar with who my body is and learned the way I look is the least interesting part of my body.
+Slowly I grew more familiar with my body, knowing the full story, and realized the way I look is the least interesting part about it.

-Think of the first time you started liking someone more than just an acquaintance.
-It’s probably because you found out something about them that was interesting.
-Something about them surprised you and left you wanting to know more.
+Think of a recent friend you made.
+When did you start liking them beyond just an acquaintance.
+Probably when they said something that surprised you and left you curious to know more.
 There was depth – there was vulnerability.

 Reflect on things like…